LIVE

 What Makes Arizona Different for Gun Buyers

-Arizona adopted constitutional carry in 2010, making it one of the earliest states to allow permitless concealed carry for adults 21 and older.
-Open carry has been legal without a permit for anyone 18 and older for as long as anyone can remember.
-There is no waiting period, no assault weapons ban, no magazine capacity restriction, no state firearms registry, and no ammunition restrictions.
-The state consistently ranks among the most gun-friendly in the nation.
+Arizona adopted constitutional carry in 2010, one of the earliest states to allow permitless concealed carry for adults 21 and older.
+Open carry has been legal without a permit for anyone 18 and up for as long as anyone can remember.
+No waiting period, no assault weapons ban, no magazine capacity cap, no state registry, no ammunition restrictions.
+The state lands near the top of every gun-friendly ranking, year after year.

-Buying a gun in Arizona is straightforward: pick out what you want, fill out ATF Form 4473, pass the federal NICS background check, pay, and walk out with your firearm.
-The whole process takes about 20 minutes on a slow day.
-Arizona does offer an optional concealed weapons permit through the Department of Public Safety, and there are good reasons to get one even though it is not required.
-The CWP provides reciprocity in roughly 38 other states, lets you carry in bars and restaurants that serve alcohol (without drinking), and can bypass the NICS check on new purchases.
-For the full legal rundown, read our Arizona Gun Laws guide.
+Buying a gun here is about as simple as it gets: pick what you want, fill out the 4473, pass the NICS check, pay, and walk out.
+The whole thing takes about 20 minutes on a slow day.
+Arizona does offer an optional concealed weapons permit through the Department of Public Safety, and there are good reasons to get one even though you do not need it to carry.
+The CWP gives you reciprocity in roughly 38 other states, lets you carry in bars and restaurants that serve alcohol as long as you are not drinking, and can stand in for the NICS check on new purchases.

 Top Gun Stores by Region